sergpsw/docker-LEMP/README.md

  - https://www.virtualbox.org/wiki/Linux_Downloads
  - https://www.vagrantup.com/intro/getting-started

-2. Clone the repository "git@github.com:sergpsw/vagrant-jenkins.git" to your machine in any folder.
-Copy YOUR dump.sql file in this folder.
+2. Clone the repository "change link" to your machine in any folder.
 Open a terminal in this folder.

-3. Copy '.env_examle' in '.env' and change variables.
+3. Copy '.env.examle' in '.env' and change variables.

 4. Run the command 'vagrant up'.